RedHatInsights/insights-rbac/README.rst

 About
 ~~~~~

-Insights RBAC's goal is to provide an open source solution for storing roles, permissions and groups.
+Insights RBACs goal is to provide an open source solution for storing roles, permissions and groups.

 Full documentation is available through readthedocs_.
 More info is available through platformdocs_.